developer-overheid-nl/don-static/README.md

 Repository with static files supporting open APIs, open repositories, and other functionalities.

-All files under `srv` are available at https://developer.overheid.nl/srv
+All files under `cdn` are available at https://developer.overheid.nl/cdn

 ## development